GRESB/api-docs/source/includes/_certifications.md

 Certification records can be created by sending the `certification_id`, `level` (when relevant), `size` and `year` within the `certifications` array.
 The `certification_id` in constraint with the `level` is unique for each asset.

 The response includes a unique `id`, which is the identifier for the particular association record created.
+If `id` is not returned, then the record is not created.

 **Data is not overwritten by sending another certification**.
 If the certification data does not include an `id`, we always try to create a new association.